xizheyin/callgraph4rs/README.md

   [CARGO_ARGS]...
 Arguments passed to cargo rust-analyzer

 Options:
+      --show-all-funcs
-      --show-all-funcs             Show all functions
+          Show all functions
+      --show-all-mir
-      --show-all-mir               Show all MIR
+          Show all MIR
+      --emit-mir
-      --emit-mir                   Emit MIR
+          Emit MIR
+      --entry-point <ENTRY_POINT>
-      --entry-point <ENTRY_POINT>  Entry point of the program -o, --output-dir <OUTPUT_DIR>    Output directory
+          Entry point of the program
+  -o, --output-dir <OUTPUT_DIR>
+          Output directory
+      --no-dedup
-      --no-dedup                   Disable deduplication of call sites for the same caller-callee pair When enabled, keeps all call sites
+          No deduplication for call sites When enabled, keeps all call sites for the same caller-callee pair --find-callers <FIND_CALLERS>
-      --find-callers-of <FUNCTION_PATH> Find all functions that directly or indirectly call the specified function --json-output                Output the call graph in JSON format --without-args               Do not include generic type arguments in function paths --timer-output <TIMER_OUTPUT> Output file for timing information -h, --help                       Print help
+          Find all callers of the specified function path When specified, will output all functions that directly or indirectly call this function
+      --find-callers-by-hash <FIND_CALLERS_BY_HASH>
+          Find all callers of function with the specified def_path_hash When specified, will output all functions that directly or indirectly call the function with this hash
+      --json-output
+          Output the call graph as JSON format This provides machine-readable data for further processing --without-args
+          Do not include generic type arguments in function paths When enabled, function paths will not include generic type parameters
+      --timer-output <TIMER_OUTPUT>
+          Output file for timing information When specified, will write detailed timing information to this file --cg-debug
+          Enable debug mode When enabled, will print debug information -h, --help
+          Print help
 ```

 ## Examples